Internet of Things Applications and the Impact of UX/UI Design

 In addition to addressing the serious health and economic problems caused by non-adherence to medications, the company has a whole new business model around collected data regarding medication adherence.
 The confidential, anonymized data can be analyzed by healthcare companies, such as pharmacies, drug companies, large hospital groups, etc. The resulting analyses from thousands of connected pill bottles can also contribute to a decrease in medication non-adherence, currently a very costly healthcare issue.

 Another great example of the importance of excellence in user interface and experience design is a completely voice-driven software product called Entervise.
 Originally developed as a remote collaboration solution for field technicians, and run on a rugged, head-worn computer with an under-eye display, the UI and graphic elements (colors, shapes) were created to be comfortable near the eye.
 The result is an experience which enables the techs to connect with experts via the Internet, have conversations, and share bi-directional video and data streams — all with their hands-free to work on the task at hand.

 Elegantly conceived UX/UI design is critical to the success of Internet of Things technology — for ease of use, analysis and review, and both machines and humans to “see” and use data in purposeful ways.
 The best UX/UI designers are doing just that: designing the entire experience for fluidity, clarity, and meaning.
 Otherwise, IoT will be just a perfect storm of too much useless information.

-Are you looking for UX/UI Design for Internet of Things Applications?
+Are you looking for UX/UI Design for Healthcare or Internet of Things Applications?
 Contact us here.